Overview

 kubectl label nodes worker node-type=worker

 GPU node is generally used for running GPU intensive pods/applications aside from the worker node; however, this node can also be used for additional workloads if the instance has sufficient resources to handle GPU and application tasks.
 This decision is up to the cluster admin to determine if GPU nodes can also handle application workloads.
-If only using this node for GPU specific tasks, label as gpu (node name set in the above section) by executing the following command:

 kubectl label nodes gpu capability=gpu